rozek/node-red-on-always-free-vm/README.md

 ### Install Certificates into Node-RED ###

-Node-RED has now be told to use HTTPS only and where to find certificate and key needed to secure connections:
+Node-RED has now to be told to use HTTPS only and where to find certificate and key needed to secure connections:

 * open file `~/.node-red/settings.js` for editing:<br>`vi ~/.node-red/settings.js`
 * search for `requireHttps` and